Erasmus+ Exchange / International Exchange Programme

 Typically, students exchange for one semester at the beginning of the second year of their degree or foundation degree at UCB.
 You may receive funding, according to a formula based on living costs, in the form of a grant from the UK Erasmus+ Office.
 We hold presentations throughout the first semester of each year for all new first year students on European exchanges, so simply come along to one of these meetings to find out more details.

-Lynn Wain is the Student Exchanges Coordinator in the International Student Centre at UCB and she can be contacted by email on email@example.com or telephone: 0121 604 1000 ext 2321 You can find out more general information on the Erasmus+ Student Mobility on the Erasmus+ website or the British Council website.
+Lynn Wain is the Student Exchanges Coordinator at the International Centre located on the second floor of The Link.
+She can be contacted by email firstname.lastname@example.org, telephone: 0121 604 1000 ext 2321 or in person.
+You can find out more general information on the Erasmus+ Student Mobility on the Erasmus+ website.

 International Student Exchange Programme